 And there is nothing project managers need more than good relationships with others at work.
 “Spending time on building a relationship could deliver results in the future,” Kintish writes.
-If you have been project managing for a while you’ll know how important it is to cultivate relationships with stakeholders past and present, and my own research for Customer-Centric Project Management shows that good working relationships improves the perception of project success as well.
+If you have been project managing for a while you’ll know how important it is to cultivate relationships with stakeholders past and present, and my own research for my book, Customer-Centric Project Management shows that good working relationships improves the perception of project success as well.

 3. Networking is expected